-In the absence of an active market for such investments, the fair values of investments in limited partnerships and other investment funds that invest in nonmarketable securities, real estate, and oil and gas interests are based upon audited partnership financial statements, adjusted for cash flows and significant unrealized gains and losses for the eleven months ended September 30, 2013 and year ended October 31, 2012.
+In the absence of an active market for such investments, the fair values of investments in limited partnerships and other investment funds that invest in nonmarketable securities, real estate, and oil and gas interests are based upon audited partnership financial statements, adjusted for cash flows and significant unrealized gains and losses for the year ended September 30, 2014 and the eleven months ended September 30, 2013.
 A change in the estimated value may occur in the near term.